RED-collabs/update/README.md

 #How to use
 step 1: Download the bash script
 step 2: open terminal
-step 3: type " sudo mv ~/Download  /usr/local/bin/update "
+step 3: type " sudo mv ~/Download  /usr/local/bin/update " then type:
+" sudo chmod +x /usr/local/bin/update "
-step 4: to run the script type " bash update " may ask for usr pass
+step 4: to run the script type " sudo update " may ask for usr pass

 #warning.
 this not for full upgrade/update.